MT-276/MT-276/README.md

 ## Introduction.

 Hi 👋.
-I'm Meit Sant, 17, from India.
-Just your average teen, High School kid.
-Currently studying as a first year student at Vellore Institute of Technology.
+I'm Meit Sant, 19, from India.
+Currently studying as a second year student at Vellore Institute of Technology.
 Nice to meet you. 🤝

 I'm an..